- Most DIY client portal solutions become inflexible over time because they're constructed from disconnected components.

 Most productized services require details from the customer before your team can get started on their orders.
 You could, of course, ask for this info over email, but it's a common practice to use an online form.

-Consider how many types of services you offer, how many different forms you’ll need, and how you’re going to show them to your buyers (before or after checkout).
+With that said, consider how many types of services you offer, how many different forms you’ll need, and how you’re going to show them to your buyers (before or after checkout).

 6) Helpdesk software for communication